 First Recognition of the importance of ownership happened in early pre-tests of the principal puppet making approach.
 Even in the earliest probes that largely served as preliminary proof-of-concept events, students connected to their puppets.
 Whenever student participants built puppets, they asked to take them home.
+This also applies to the here discussed student workshop.
 In the student workshop (n=8, all female, 7th grade middle school students) students noted strong connection to "their" puppets and mentioned the creative freedom as a key reason for this.
 As one participant noted "The best aspect of this workshop was getting to use our creativity without restrictions."

 The students' ownership interest was the result of their personal investment in the puppet as technology but also as a cultural artefact.
-Students generated not only the puppets but also their context, the story, as well as their expressive moment, the performance.
+Students generated the puppets but also their context, the story, as well as their expressive moment, the performance.
 This combination of story development, puppet and character making, and final performance that define the framing of the workshop managed to support a strong notion of declared ownership.

 Professional Embodiment was observed particularly in the workshop with expert puppeteers (n=6, 5 male/ 1 female).
 Puppeteers are trained to bring a puppet to live.
 Their professional expertise allows them to engage with an inanimate object to infuse it with life through an active performance.
 Puppets have a presence, what Frank Proschnan called "material image" (Kaplin, 1999), that carries elements of life.
 The "coming into being" of puppet objects "capable of existence" (Jurkowski, 1990) is encapsulated in their performative moment and professional puppeteers enter this performative moment with extreme ease.

-The workshop with the puppeteers did not include story building or final performances.
-The participants all had a long track record of successful performances and puppet development.
+The workshop with the puppeteers did not include story building exercises or final performances.
+The participants all had a long track record of successful performances and puppet development and were likely to excel in such tasks.
 Instead, the workshop focused on technical optimization and exploration of different designs for puppet builds.
 Even though the focus was on technical feasibility and puppet technology, the participants brought their creations immediately to life by "playing" them.
 The nature of the puppet as performative object almost naturally took over and led to impromptu performances.